-Dark Souls III was the first souls game I played.
+Dark Souls III was the first Souls game I played.
 The first time I got the message that I was being invaded, I had no clue what I was doing.
-The only choice I had was to attempt to fight the phantom, only to die at the hand of a skilled PVP player.
+My only choice was to attempt to fight the phantom, only to die at the hand of a skilled PVP player.

-Invasions are a terrifying thing to a new player, but not everyone finds them enjoyable.
+Invasions are terrifying to a new player, but not everyone finds them enjoyable.
 For my first playthrough, I found several methods of banishing hostile phantoms without risking losing my souls.

 Before I give you the best methods, I do not condone cowardice or being a sore loser.
-If you are losing the fight, be a good sport about it and accept your fate.
-Don’t ruin other people’s enjoyment of the game just because you aren’t winning.
+If you are losing the fight, be a good sport and accept your fate.
+Don’t ruin other people’s enjoyment of the game because you aren’t winning.

-Before explaining the best ways, I’ll explain some of the basic mechanics about invasions.
+Before explaining the best ways, I’ll explain some of the basic mechanics of invasions.

 Different types of invaders

-The first thing you need to know about invaders is that not every invading phantom is another player.
+The first thing you must know about invaders is that not every invading phantom is another player.
 There are 12 NPC invaders in the game that all spawn at different points in the world: